agrawal-priyank/machine-learning-classification/README.md

 3. Install necessary packages

 ### Note
 This repository does not contain optimal machine learning models!
-It only assesses various models that can be made using different machine learning algorithms (either implemented or used directly from Graphlab Create package) to perform different tasks.
+It only assesses various models that can be built using different machine learning algorithms (either implemented or used directly from Graphlab Create package) to perform different tasks.